Cash flow has been a growing cause for concern within the sector for a number of years.

 - Dorset Community Foundation

 The Dorset Coronavirus Community Fund is providing grants for charities, community groups and other organisations working in Dorset who support vulnerable groups affected by COVID-19.
-Further details, including criteria, will be available soon.
+The community fund is currently open and inviting applications.
+For details on eligibility please visit the Dorset Community Foundation website.

 - Forever Manchester Community Support Fund

 Forever Manchester has launched a Community Support Fund for grassroot community groups that are responding to the impact of COVID-19 by helping those most affected.
-Awards of up to £1,000 are available.
+Awards of up to £5,000 are available.
+The Forever Manchester Community Support Fund is currently open and accepting applications.

 - Foundation Derbyshire